Northshore Debate Series 2

 I don’t expect debaters to answer these questions explicitly or in order, but I do find myself voting for debaters who use that phrasing and these concepts (necessity, sufficiency, certainty, etc) as part of their judge instruction a disproportionate amount.
 I try to start every RFD with a sentence-ish-long summary of my decision (e.g. "I voted affirmative because I am certain that their impacts are likely without the plan and unlikely with it, which outweighs an uncertain risk of the impacts to the DA even if I am certain about the link"); you may benefit from setting up a sentence or two along those lines for me.

-Intervention on my part is inevitable, but I’d like to minimize it if possible.
+Intervention on my part is inevitable, but I’d like to minimize it if possible and equalize it if not.
 The way I try to do so is by making an effort to quote or paraphrase the 1AR, 2NR, and 2AR in my RFD as much as possible.
 This means I find myself often voting for teams who a) minimize the amount of debate jargon they use, b) explicitly instruct me what I need in order to be certain that an argument is true, and c) don’t repeat themselves or reread parts of earlier speeches.
 (The notable exception to c) is quoting your evidence—I appreciate teams who tell me what to look for in their cards, as I’d rather not read evidence if I don’t have to.)
+I would rather default to new 2AR contextualization of arguments than reject new 2AR explanation and figure out how to evaluate/compare arguments on my own, especially if the 2AR contextualization lines up with how I understand the debate otherwise.

 I flow on my computer and I flow straight down.
 I appreciate debaters who debate in a way that makes that easy to do (clean line-by-line, numbering/subpointing, etc).
 I’ll make as much room as you want me to for an overview, but I won’t flow it on a separate sheet unless you say pretty please.
 If it’s not obvious to me at that point why it’s on a separate sheet, you’ll probably lose points.

 Consider going a little bit slower.
 I think debate is easier when you slow down.
-I like when debaters do it; it makes it easier to flow everything you say.
 I prefer voting on arguments that I am certain about, and it is much easier to be certain about an argument when I know that I have written down everything that you’ve said.

 Presumption always goes negative because the affirmative always has the burden of proof.